mehmetatamert/Test/README.md

 # This is my test repo.
-# Any changes that will make in the future, will be my learning times.
+# Any changes that will make in the future, will be helpful to improve myself.